jaredhagen/awsenv/README.md

 The `name` attribute of the Parameter object is the name of the attribute to be retrieved from the AWS Parameter Store.

 The `envname` attribute of the Parameter object is the name that should be used when applying the parameter value `process.env`.
-If the attribute isn't defined the `name` attribute will be used applying the parameter value to `process.env`
+If this attribute isn't defined the `name` attribute will be used when applying the parameter value to `process.env`

 ```javascript
 require("awsenv")